LionRoar/fcc-leo/readme.txt

-just for challenge purposes -- made with vim
+just for  purposes -- made with vim by Leone